 Call for proposals

-We will be awarding funding across three categories.
+We will be awarding funding across two categories.

 Project duration: 12 months